TESOL

 information about our students and their environments, but I'm not

-sure that all of us are particulary ethical about how we handle the
+sure that all of us are particulary ethical about how we handle

 data.
-Do we tell our students exactly how the data will be used, for
+Do we tell our students exactly how the data will be used,

 example?
 Do we have procedures in place to ensure confidentiality

 and privacy?
 But anyway, I digress.
-Perhap these issues will come up some time in
+Perhap these issues will come

 the next few weeks.
 Looking forward to it.